-When you are working with a set of a related data set, the easiest way to manage and analyze them is to use table feature.
+When you are working with a set of a related data set, the easiest way to manage and analyze them is to use the table feature.
 By using Excel tables, you can manage data in the table rows and columns independently from the data on the outside of the table on the worksheet.

 You may also want to see our article 10 Microsoft Excel Tips to Save Time and Work Faster.

-Convert the data into excel table
+Convert the data into an Excel table

 You can use one of the following two methods to convert Excel data into a table.

 - Select the dataset and got to Insert and select table option in the table group.

 The main benefits of converting data into Excel tables will be explained under the following topics.

 - Dynamic charts